FerRacimo/CopenhagenTutorial/DemoTutorial.md

 -----------------------------------

 Nucleotide diversity indexes and measures of population differentiation can be estimated taking data uncertainty into account both with ANGSD and ngsTools.
-First, we show how to estimate such summary statistics using ANGSD.

 ## The Site Frequency Spectrum (SFS)

 One of the most important aspect of data analysis for population genetics is the estimate of the Site Frequency Spectrum (SFS).
 SFS records the proportions of sites at different allele frequencies.
 It can be folded or unfolded, and the latter case implies the use of an outgroup species to define the ancestral state.
-SFS is informative on the demography of the population or on selective events (when estimated at a local scale).
+The SFS is informative about the demography of the population or about selective events (when calculated at a local scale).

-We use ANGSD to estimate SFS using on example dataset, using the methods described [here](http://www.ncbi.nlm.nih.gov/pubmed/22911679).
+We will use ANGSD to estimate the SFS with an example dataset, using the methods described [here](http://www.ncbi.nlm.nih.gov/pubmed/22911679).
 Details on the implementation can be found [here](http://popgen.dk/angsd/index.php/SFS_Estimation).
 Briefly, from sequencing data one computes genotype likelihoods (as previously described).
 From these quantities ANGSD computes posterior probabilities of Sample Allele Frequency (SAF), for each site.